XPhyro/py-sequences/README.md

 # Summary
-Calculation of some different/random series with Python.
+Calculation of some different/random sequences with Python.

 # Requisites
-Some of the series might use external modules, see their respective README files or their imports.
+Some of the sequences might use external modules, see their respective README files or their imports.